What is a Data Engineer?

 From helping cars drive themselves to helping Facebook tag you in photos, data science has attracted a lot of buzz recently.
-Data scientists have become extremely sought after, and for good reason – a skilled data scientist can add incredible value to a business.
+Data scientists have become extremely sought after, and for good reason — a skilled data scientist can add incredible value to a business.
+But what about data engineers?
+Who are they, and what do they do?

-But a data scientist is only as good as the data they have access to.
+A data scientist is only as good as the data they have access to.
 Most companies store their data in variety of formats across databases and text files.
-This is where data engineers come in – they build pipelines that transform that data into formats that data scientists can use.
+This is where data engineers come in — they build pipelines that transform that data into formats that data scientists can use.
 Data engineers are just as important as data scientists, but tend to be less visible because they tend to be further from the end product of the analysis.

 A good analogy is a race car builder vs a race car driver.
 The driver gets the excitement of speeding along a track, and thrill of victory in front of a crowd.
 But the builder gets the joy of tuning engines, experimenting with different exhaust setups, and creating a powerful, robust, machine.
 If you're the type of person that likes building and tweaking systems, data engineering might be right for you.
 In this post, we'll explore the day to day of a data engineer, and discuss the skills required for the role.